Committees

 Track & Trace LabellingThe proposed expansion of Kazakhstan’s track-and-trace system to beverages and other FMCG products raises major cost and efficiency concerns.
 AmCham members warn it will burden producers and retailers, distort competition, and discourage local production without proven benefits in reducing illicit trade.Ongoing

 Recycling / Extended Producer Responsibility (EPR)Persistent transparency and efficiency issues in Kazakhstan’s EPR system limit its effectiveness in managing packaging waste.
-Establishing a collective EPR model aligned with international best practices could significantly boost recycling rates and reduce environmental impact.On hold
+Establishing a collective EPR model aligned with international best practices could significantly boost recycling rates and reduce environmental impact.Watchlist

-Healthy Nutrition ConceptAnticipated regulations may affect product composition, labeling, and marketing practices, especially in relation to health claims.Watchlist
+Healthy Nutrition ConceptAnticipated regulations may affect product composition, labeling, and marketing practices, especially in relation to health claims.Ongoing

 Frequency of Meetings